 It can be accompanied by one or more of the following:

 When children get migraines, the pain is not just on one side.
-So this may accompany the stomach pain, nausea and vomiting.
+Also, the headache may, or may not, accompany the stomach pain, nausea and vomiting.
 It might be really difficult to tell if this is just an ordinary stomach ache, flu, infection or other gastrointestinal problem.

-Food triggers can play a large part in being migraine triggers - you
+Food triggers can play a large part in being migraine triggers.
+You

 will have to work with your child and your doctor to determine them.